PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1.7.7.md

 ADD GIF

+***What is the goal***:

-_What is the goal:_ It allows the merchant fast management of the order fulfilment.
+It allows the merchant fast management of the order fulfilment.

+***How it works***:

-_How it works_: When the user clicks then on the status label, it displays a drop-down list with all of the available statuses.
+When the user clicks then on the status label, it displays a drop-down list with all of the available statuses.
 By selecting one of the items on the list, the user can update the order status.

 ![](RackMultipart20200512-4-1tjtyoa_html_a49b921e2c77a3df.png)

-- **Statuses&#39; colour**** :** Color according to the order status
+- **Statuses&#39; colour**: Color according to the order status

 ADD GIF

+***What is the goal***:

-_What is the goal_: The colours used by default to contextualize the status is based on a wide range of colours without following any real logic.
+The colours used by default to contextualize the status is based on a wide range of colours without following any real logic.
 To bring a structure and meaning to the statuses colours, the statuses are grouped in 4 colours categories:

 - orders waiting for a customer action as in waiting for a bank check in dark blue
 - orders waiting for a merchant action following an accepted payment in light blue